hyder8891/meditriage-ai/ACCURACY_IMPLEMENTATION_SUMMARY.md

 ## Overview

-I've developed a comprehensive, production-ready accuracy improvement framework for all AI-powered functions in MediTriage AI Pro.
+I've developed a comprehensive, production-ready accuracy improvement framework for all AI-powered functions in My Doctor.
 This system implements multi-layered validation, cross-referencing, confidence scoring, and continuous learning mechanisms to significantly enhance the reliability and safety of AI-driven medical decisions.

 ---